 UTMB Training Part 2 – Nutrition

-Over the years I have developed a nutrition strategy that support the muscular and systemic training load.
-This can be broken down in three different components: routine nutrition, effort nutrition and recovery nutrition.
-Routine nutrition is concerned with daily food intake (meals, snacks, hydration, supplements), effort nutrition is implemented during long runs and races (fuel, supplements and hydration) and recovery nutrition comes into play when effort has stopped and the body needs to repair and regenerate.
+Over the years I have developed a nutrition strategy that supports the muscular and systemic training load.
+This can be broken down into three different components: routine nutrition, effort nutrition, and recovery nutrition.
+Routine nutrition is concerned with daily food intake (meals, snacks, hydration, supplements), effort nutrition is implemented during long runs and races (fuel, supplements, and hydration) and recovery nutrition comes into play when effort has stopped and the body needs to repair and regenerate.
 One thing to remember is that there are no hard rules here.
-Nutrition needs to be tailored to genetic make-up, athletic level and circumstances.
-On other words my nutrition strategy is only specific to me but I do hope that the following points can help inspire many ultra athletes design their own strategy.
+Nutrition needs to be tailored to genetic make-up, athletic level, and circumstances.
+In other words my nutrition strategy is only specific to me but I do hope that the following points can help inspire many ultra athletes design their own strategy.

 My most difficult problem is actually retaining my healthy weight (152lbs – 69kg) – although I eat to my heart’s content I tend to lose weight due to a calorie shortage (I tend to not eat enough considering the level of exercise I do).
-I have finished long runs at 146 lbs (66kg) usually burning at least 1% of body fat which I need to regain (odd problem in the middle of an obesity epidemic isn’t?).
+I have finished long runs at 146 lbs (66kg) usually burning at least 1% of body fat which I need to regain (an odd problem in the middle of an obesity epidemic isn’t?).
 I have very little fat (5 to 7%) and being underfat is just as unhealthy as being too fat (immune system needs fat).
 I avoid gluten and refined sugars and I eat a lot of fruits and vegetables and those are filling but don’t bring enough calories.
-The solution is usually more beans, hummus and cheese (side note about cheese: I never eat american processed cheese – I don’t even think it’s cheese.
-We have a couple of very nice artisan cheese makers in California and that’s how local I’ll go.
-Otherwise I stick with French cheese.
+The solution is usually more beans, hummus, and cheese (side note about cheese: I never eat American processed cheese – I don’t even think it’s cheese.
+We have a couple of very nice artisan cheesemakers in California and that’s how local I’ll go.
+Otherwise, I stick with French cheese.
 It’s been made properly and still has great probiotic properties).
-Usually I regain my healthy weight in one to two days.
+Usually, I regain my healthy weight in one to two days.
 If not I’ll get tired, grumpy and training becomes harder.

-Regarding the daily supplements that I take they include: a multivitamin (New Chapter Every Man’s One Daily), BCAAs (Branch Chain Amino Acids – they helps with muscle repair and are essential because the body cannot make them from other compounds.
-They are found in natural products such as eggs and chicken meat but I limit my meat intake), Siberian Ginseng, Cordyceps, Spirulina and probiotics (everyone in my opinion should supplement with probiotics and STAY AWAY FROM NON-TOPICAL ANTIBIOTICS UNLESS IT’S A MATTER OF LIFE OR DEATH!).
+Regarding the daily supplements that I take they include: a multivitamin (New Chapter Every Man’s One Daily), BCAAs (Branch Chain Amino Acids – they help with muscle repair and are essential because the body cannot make them from other compounds.
+They are found in natural products such as eggs and chicken meat but I limit my meat intake), Siberian Ginseng, Cordyceps, Spirulina and probiotics (everyone, in my opinion, should supplement with probiotics and STAY AWAY FROM NON-TOPICAL ANTIBIOTICS UNLESS IT’S A MATTER OF LIFE OR DEATH!).

 Effort supplements are the following: Endurolytes (about one cap an hour depending on dehydration rate), BCAAs (one cap every two hours) and Sportenine (one tablet every two hours).
 As I mentioned in a previous article this mix (in conjunction with proper training) allowed me to run 60 miles in the high sierra, finish with fresh legs without muscle soreness the next day.
 I also carry a Guayaki Energy shot in case of great fatigue but I try to limit caffeine – before I ingest the Guayaki shot (it’s potent!)
 I try to combat fatigue with the Bach Homeopathic Spray (sometimes it works – sometimes it doesn’t).